tac-eillA/sohackstools/README.md

 ![picture](http://trevorsnodgrass.com/assets/gnupluslinux.jpg)

 for... businesses... um okay back to what I was saying...
 Openshift allows you to host software built using node.js, python, ruby, angular, etc. Think of it as a way to put added functionality to a website.
 For example the SoHacks Bot on Slack is a program I wrote and am hosting through an Openshift node.js server.
-Put both Github Pages and Openshift together and you can create some amazing web based software, but can also be used if you just want to make a webpage talking abut the software you have created!
+Put both Github Pages and Openshift together and you can create some amazing web based software, but can also be used if you just want to make a webpage talking about the software you have created!